DataCloud-project/ADA-PIPE/ImportFrom-DEF-PIPE/README.md

     * Or just through the [swagger](https://github.com/DataCloud-project/ADA-PIPE/blob/main/ImportFrom-DEF-PIPE/importing-from-def-pipe.PNG) -- current version of pipeline definition fetches the code through the API.

 2) In the next step, run the ```parseDSL.py``` file for parsing the already-downloaded dsl, which extract the required features from the description.

+3) The output of this code will be ``TelluPipeline.json`` consisting of three steps.